 It’s important to note that insurance claims can take well over 30 days or more to file, process, and have a reimbursement check sent out.
 Once processed, the payment should be made and mailed directly to your home address.
 If you don’t receive a check within 30-45 days or the reimbursement appears to be under the anticipated amount, we ask you to save your EOBs (explanation of benefits), and we will help appeal any claim on your behalf.

-An Advantage for Patients & Dentists
+An Advantage for Patients and Dentists

-We invite you to call our office at (813) 734-7102 to talk with us about your plan.
+We invite you to call our office at (813) 734-7102 to discuss your plan.